mwheelermba/Michael-Wheeler-Portfolio/MiniProjects/Movie_Rental_Durations/README.md

 * Save the model you would recommend as a variable named best_model, and save its MSE on the test set as best_mse.

 ## Findings
+The best model for predicting movie rental durations is a Decision Tree Regression model, which produced an MSE of 2.12 on the test set, beneath the required threshold of 3.
+This model explains 70.1% of variance in movie durations.
+The Amount attribute is the most important feature in the dataset by far, with rental_rate and length trailing behind.